 There are few other methods of diagnosing pancreatic cancer.

-- Endoscopic retrograde cholangiopancreatography (ERCP): This is the X-ray method which is used to look at the surrounding area of the pancreas.
+- Endoscopic retrograde cholangiopancreatography (ERCP): This is the X-ray method that is used to look at the surrounding area of the pancreas.
 It also checks the liver, gallbladder, bile ducts and other ducts for the extent of pancreatic cancer.

-- Percutaneous transhepatic cholangiography (PTC): In this procedure, pancreas and bile ducts are viewed by X-ray.
-The dye is injected into the liver and bile ducts before X-Ray are done.
+- Percutaneous transhepatic cholangiography (PTC): In this procedure, the pancreas and bile ducts are viewed by X-ray.
+The dye is injected into the liver and bile ducts before X-rays are done.
 One condition for this type of method is that it can only be done if the ERCP cannot be done.

 - Abdominal ultrasound: This method is used to look into the internal organs of the abdomen.